-- ► Complaints: Individuals may complain to the Controller established in Europe in accordance with the Complaint Handling Procedure (as set out in Appendix 4 of this Processor Policy) and to a European supervisory authority in the jurisdiction of the Controller responsible for exporting the data outside Europe. - Liability: Individuals may bring proceedings against the Controller responsible for exporting the data outside Europe: - In the courts of the country where the Controller responsible for exporting the data is established - In the jurisdiction from which the personal data was transferred - In the courts of the jurisdiction of the EEA Member State where the individual resides - Compensation: Individuals may seek appropriate redress from the Controller established in Europe and responsible for exporting the data (including the remedy of any breach of this Processor Policy by an EY Network entity outside Europe) and where appropriate, receive compensation from the Controller established in Europe and responsible for exporting the data for any damage suffered as a result of a breach of this Processor Policy by: - An EY Network entity established outside Europe Or - Any third-party processor that is established outside Europe and is acting on behalf of an EY Network entity inside Europe or outside Europe, in accordance with the determination of the court or other competent authority - ► Transparency: Individuals may obtain a copy of this Processor Policy by accessing the Processor Policy on EY's website: ev.com/bcr.
+- ► Complaints: Individuals may complain to the Controller established in the UKin accordance with the Complaint Handling Procedure (as set out in Appendix 4 of this UK Processor Policy) and to the ICO. - ► Liability: Individuals may bring proceedings against the Controller responsible for exporting the data outside the UK in the courts of the the UK - Compensation: Individuals may seek appropriate redress from the Controller established in the UK and responsible for exporting the data (including the remedy of any breach of this UK Processor Policy by an EY Network entity outside the UK) and where appropriate, receive compensation from the Controller established in the UKand responsible for exporting the data for any damage suffered as a result of a breach of this UK Processor Policy by: - An EY Network entity established outside the UK.
+Or - Any third-party processor that is established outside the UKand is acting on behalf of an EY Network entity inside the UKor outside the UK, in accordance with the determination of the court or the ICO. - ► Transparency: Individuals may obtain a copy of this UK Processor Policy by accessing the UK Processor Policy on EY's website: ey.com/bcr.

-In the event of a claim being made in which an individual has suffered damage, where that individual can demonstrate that it is likely that the damage has occurred because of a breach of the Processor Policy, EY has agreed that the burden of proof to show that (i) an EY Network entity outside Europe or (ii) any third-party sub-processor who is established outside Europe and who is acting on behalf of an EY Network entity outside Europe is not responsible for the breach, or that no such breach took place, will rest with the EY Network entity responsible for exporting the personal data to the EY Network entity outside Europe.
+In the event of a claim being made in which an individual has suffered damage, where that individual can demonstrate that it is likely that the damage has occurred because of a breach of the UK Processor Policy, EY has agreed that the burden of proof to show that (i) an EY Network entity outside the UK or (ii) any third-party sub-processor who is established outside the UK and who is acting on behalf of an EY Network entity outside the UK is not responsible for the breach, or that no such breach took place, will rest with the EY Network entity responsible for exporting the personal data to the EY Network entity outside the UK.